Megarushing/python-bitcointrade-api/README.md

 # bitcointrade python api

-**WARNING: still untested, use at own risk, awaiting for BitcoinTrade testnet response**

 A Python wrapper for Bitcointrade API.
 Forked project from python-mercadobitcoin by Alan Fachini (alfakini@gmail.com)

 ## Installation